SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Fixed the issue that handrail blocks on upside-down stairs are also displayed in the form of stairs.
 - Adjusted the edit screen of signs.
 Optimized the content and display of tooltips of buttons.
     - The numbers now support custom values, including text color and outline color.
     - Adjusted the display of hex color values.
-When alpha channel exists, the hex color displays 8 digits instead of 6.
+When an alpha channel exists, the hex color displays 8 digits instead of 6.
     - When editing the text color and outline color, similar to the custom text color in previous versions, color names and hex colors are supported.
 Besides, for outline colors, now special keywords `auto` and `none` are supported.
 Text color names and the special keywords above now support displaying suggestions.
     - The tooltip of buttons contains shortcuts.
     - Supports hiding the GUI to preview changes on the sign.
-    - When using mouse wheels to adjust text size, X scale or Y scale, mouse wheel scrolling up leads to sizing up or scaling up now, which conforms the user convention.
+    - When using mouse wheels to adjust text size, X scale or Y scale, mouse wheel scrolling up leads to sizing up or scaling up now, which conforms to the user convention.
     - Within the tooltip of the buttons, numbers that equal to integer values do not show decimal parts.
 - Adjusted the display of some items in the creative inventory.
 Some adjustable parameters are not added repetitively, saving more room.
 - Fast building tools now display its size of range in the name.